adlnet/xAPI-Spec/xAPI.md

 ```
 "definition": {
 	"description": {
-		"en-US": "How many jokes is Chris the butt of each day?
+		"en-US": "How many jokes is Chris the butt of each day?"
-	"},
+	},
 	"type": "http://adlnet.gov/expapi/activities/cmi.interaction",
 	"interactionType": "numeric",
 	"correctResponsesPattern": [